Unity-Technologies/datasetinsights/docs/source/index.rst

 Dataset Statistics
 ~~~~~~~~~~~~~~~~~~

-We provide a sample `notebook <https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Statistics.ipynb>`_ to help you get started with dataset statistics for the `SynthDet <https://github.com/Unity-Technologies/SynthDet>`_ project.
+We provide a sample `notebook <https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/Perception_Statistics.ipynb>`_  to help you load synthetic datasets generated using `Perception package <https://github.com/Unity-Technologies/com.unity.perception>`_  and visualize dataset statistics.
 We plan to support other sample Unity projects in the future.

 Dataset Download
 ~~~~~~~~~~~~~~~~~~